 12) Enjoy an espresso at Les Deux Magots

-Les Deux Magots is another one of Paris’s most iconic cafes.
+Les Deux Magots is another one of the city’s iconic cafes that you should add to your Paris bucket list.
 It’s a great place to grab some coffee and watch the Parisians go about their day.

 Shop ’til you drop…

 Even if you have no plans to shop, Galeries Lafayette is a must-see while in Paris.
 This world-famous French department store stands out for its stained-glass dome and ornamental balconies.
 There is also a rooftop terrace with spectacular views of the Eiffel Tower.

 14) Shop among famous authors at Shakespeare and Co.

 Shakespeare and Company is an English bookstore which opened in 1951.
 It was named as a tribute to Sylvia Beach, the founder of a notable bookstore from the 1920s named ‘le Mistral’.
 Today, the shop has become a haven for writers, artists, and intellectuals from around the globe.

 15) Buy a book from Les Bouquinistes

 Les Bouquinistes are outdoor booksellers who have stalls set up along the Seine in the 4th arrondissement.
 Recognized as a Unesco World Heritage site, some 217 riverside booksellers make use of 900 “green boxes” to house roughly 300,000 old books, journals, stamps and trading cards.

 16) Find great deals at the Marché aux Puces de Saint-Ouen

 Instead of splurging at Paris’s high-end boutiques or famous department stores, consider adding a stop to the Saint-Ouen Flea Market to your itinerary.
 It is among the biggest flea markets in the world, with a staggering 1700 merchants.